vennby/ChatGPT-University/Prompt Engineering/Module 11.md

-# Module 11: Case Studies and Practical Examples
+# Module 11: Case Studies and Practical Exercises
 Here are a few case studies and practical examples that can help illustrate the application of prompt engineering techniques:

 ### Case Study 1: Sentiment Analysis